huss-osman/linux-fundamentals/05-docker/fundamentals/05-images-and-containers.md

 ## Dockerfiles

 ### What is a Dockerfile?

-**Function:** A file used to build Docker images through instructions
+A file used to build Docker images through instructions

 **Common Instructions:**
 - `FROM` → Define the base image